yassinebridi/serpl/README.md

 ## Acknowledgements
 - This project was inspired by the [VS Code](https://code.visualstudio.com/) search and replace functionality.
 - This project is built using the awesome [ratatui.rs](https://ratatui.rs) library, and build on top of their [Component Template](https://ratatui.rs/templates/component).
+- Thanks to the [ripgrep](https://github.com/BurntSushi/ripgrep) project for providing the search functionality.
+- Thanks to the [ast-grep](https://ast-grep.github.io) project for providing the AST Grep functionality.

 ## Similar Projects
 - [repgrep](https://github.com/acheronfail/repgrep): An interactive replacer for ripgrep that makes it easy to find and replace across files on the command line.